ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 2. Create the cluster

    With the help of the commands block below you can create a cluster with 1 server and 3 agents at total 4 nodes.
 Your deployments will be distributed almost equally among the 4 nodes.

+   Using ``k3d cluster list`` you can see whether your cluster is created and how many of its nodes are running.

+   Using ``kubectl get nodes`` you can see the status of each node of the newly created cluster.

-   You will also write the cluster configuration into the KUBECONFIG_FILE.
+   You should also write the cluster configuration into the KUBECONFIG_FILE.
 This configuration will be later needed when you are creating deployments.
-You can either set the path to the file as an environment variable or reaplce it with "<path-to-kubeconfig-file>" when needed.
+   You can either set the path to the file as an environment variable or replce it with "<path-to-kubeconfig-file>" when needed.

    ::